Professor Peter Stoneley, Professor in US Literature and Culture, University of Reading

 The research was published in an academic journal, and it became the basis of an exhibition that the County Archivist, Mark Stevens, and I put on at the Record Office.
 Now, asked to give a talk at the Museum about Wilde in Reading for the “Tea and Talks at Two” series, I want to give a sense of Wilde’s experience in the Prison, but I want also to open out the picture to include the seldom-regarded fact that Wilde had friends in Reading, and visited the town, before his conviction.
 He and his wife were friends with Walter and Jean Palmer, prominent and wealthy citizens and a central part of the Huntley and Palmers biscuit dynasty.

 There is still research to do on this aspect of Wilde in Reading, but in this blog I want to share a few documents that begin to tell the story.
-The first is the Huntley and Palmers visitor book, and the page signed by Wilde, along with the novelist George Meredith, the actor Harry Irving (son of the more famous Henry), and the renowned painter Louise Jopling.
+The first is the Huntley and Palmers visitor book, and the page signed by Wilde in September 1892, along with the novelist George Meredith, the actor Harry Irving (son of the more famous Henry), and the renowned painter Louise Jopling.
 This distinguished party indicates the glamour of Walter and Jean Palmer, and especially of Jean Palmer, an active socialite who had great wealth of her own, derived from her colliery-owning father.

 The second document is a contemporary photograph of the Palmers’ Reading home, Westfield, just off Southcote Road.
 It is hard to imagine a greater shaming than that of moving from socialising in the ample grounds of this house to being shut up in the revolting confines of the Prison.